 The Last War (1961)

 Reviewed here on Our Culture Mag, The Last War is a film whose inaccessibility for western audiences has thrown its brilliance to obscurity.
 Shüe Matsubayashi delivers a powerful drama of a family pressing forward in a world doomed to conflict.
 Frankie Sakai plays Mokichi Tamura, a proud family man, who works as a chauffeur for a press centre.
-Through Tamura’s interactions with the journalists he drives, we learn of the growing tensions between the Federation and the Alliance – stand-ins for NATO and the USSR.
+Through Tamura’s interactions with the journalists he escorts, we learn of the growing tensions between the Federation and the Alliance – stand-ins for NATO and the USSR.
 Tamura’s optimism that mankind will not blindly walk into warfare is juxtaposed to the reality of a world setting itself for oblivion.
 Sakai’s performance is gripping, especially when his beautiful hope begins to crack.

 With thoughtful cinematography that interprets the narrative’s horror with grace, The Last War has some remarkable – and chilling – visuals.
 For its performances, tone, and visual impact, The Last War is worth tracking down, watching, and thinking on.